-Don't Race to Replace Your Devices Now That Faster Bluetooth 5 Is Here
+Don't Race to Replace Your Electronic Devices Now That Faster Bluetooth 5 is Finally Here

 Bluetooth 5 devices offer much better speed and range, but support isn't widespread yet

-A lot electronic devices today have Bluetooth.
+A lot electronic devices today, from phones to medical devices, have Bluetooth technology.
 With the vast proliferation of Bluetooth, having fasting and longer-range signals is very important.
-The new Bluetooth 5 specification is making things a lot faster and giving much better range, but you shouldn't start replacing your devices and peripherals yet solely to take advantage of the changes.
+The new Bluetooth 5 specification is making things a lot faster and giving much better range, but you shouldn't start replacing your devices and peripherals just yet solely to take advantage of the changes.

 What is Bluetooth?